GustavoAlmeidaAboud/Modern-Workplace/README.md

 ## About Me

 I bring hands-on experience in **cloud computing** and active engagement in technology communities.
-My expertise spans modern IT solutions, user management with Microsoft Intune and PowerShell, and security practices around credentials, BitLocker encryption, and file permissions[3].
+My expertise spans modern IT solutions, user management with Microsoft Intune and PowerShell, and security practices around credentials, BitLocker encryption, and file permissions.

 ---